cinnData/DataSci-Summer/[DS-02] Introduction to Python.md

 Out[8]: 1.4142135623730951
 ```

 Packages are imported just for the current kernel.
 You can only import a package only if it is already **installed** in your computer.
 With the Anaconda distribution, all the packages used in this course are already available and can be directly imported.

+*Note*.
+This course follows the common practice in Python learning materials of writing functions as *func()*.
+The parentheses remind you that this is an object that takes arguments.

 ## The main packages